Nostalgia consumption: Technology

-Furthermore, record players regressed almost to forgotten objects with the rise of CDs and digital music.
-However, they have recently taken on a role as vintage-design items probably for the appeal of the ceremony which is linked to this experience and is very dissimilar from the one of digital music.
+Furthermore, while record players initially fell out of fashion in favour of CDs and digital music, they have recently become more popular, possibly due to their vintage design and the tactile experience of listening to music on one, which is very different to listening to digital music.

 Social media

 In its early years, Instagram had many similarities with Polaroid snapshots.
 The possibility to post only square photographs and the design of the trademark were the most distinct parallels that may have elicited nostalgia in early users.
 More recently both Facebook and Instagram introduced the Memories function which allows users to recall moments of their lives through old posts.

-Television, movies, video games, music

-In the 1970s, movies such as Grease and American Graffiti started a trend in entertainment content production that was based on arousing nostalgia for an earlier decade in consumers of the Baby boom generation.
-The trend was carried on by other popular TV series and movies such as Happy Days and The Big Chill in the 1980s.
+Video games